Call 24/7 (405) 232-1985

 Are Apartment Complexes Liable if Tenants or Visitors Slip on Ice?

-Whether you’re driving or walking, getting around in Oklahoma gets a little more dangerous during the winter.
+Whether you’re driving or walking, getting around in Oklahoma becomes a little more dangerous during the winter.
 Although our state doesn’t get many days below freezing, there’s always a slight risk of snowfall and ice accumulation between the months of December and March.
-Snow and ice make roads, parking lots, and sidewalks slick, and that increases your chances of having an accident and suffering a serious injury, especially when you are unprepared for it.
+Snow and ice make roads, parking lots, and sidewalks slick, increasing your chances of suffering a fall resulting in a serious injury, especially if you’re unprepared for it.

-You’re responsible for clearing ice and snow on your own sidewalk or driveway, but what happens if you live in an apartment complex where dozens or even hundreds of other people live and you must traverse a dangerously iced-over parking area or sidewalk to get to and from your vehicle and your building?
+You’re responsible for clearing ice and snow on your own sidewalk or driveway, but what happens if you live in an apartment complex where dozens or even hundreds of other people live, and you have to traverse a dangerously iced-over parking area or sidewalk to get to and from home?
 Are you allowed to sue the building owner or manager if you slip and fall on ice that wasn’t cleared?

 Here’s what Oklahoma law has to say about this common issue.

 According to Oklahoma law, ice and snowfall naturally accumulate regardless of the will or actions of a landlord or property manager.
-That means it’s legally unreasonable to hold them accountable if someone slips and falls on ice or snow, even if the victim had to traverse common areas such as ice- and snow-covered parking lots and sidewalks to enter their residences.
+That means the courts’ stance is that it’s generally unreasonable to hold landlords legally accountable if someone slips and falls on ice or snow outside their buildings, even if the victim had to traverse slippery common areas to enter their residences.

-And while many landlords and property managers provide measures to keep residents safe and able to move freely during winter weather, such as salting sidewalks and stairwells and shoveling or plowing snow, they aren’t legally required to do so.
+And while many landlords and property managers do take measures such as salting, shoveling, and plowing, they aren’t legally required to do so.
 Instead, residents are expected to handle the adverse weather conditions as best they can, just as they’re required to remove ice and snow from their vehicles’ windows and roofs before driving.

 Negligent Property Management Can Change Landlords’ Liability